The royal family brings in £400m a year in private revenue, of which £360m is kept by government under the Sovereign Act

 The Queen takes 15% of the crown estate profit each year - around £60m.

-Historically the Queen received 15% of the income from the Crown Estate, but this has gone up to 25% to pay for refurbishments to Buckingham Palace.
-In 2018-19 this will equate to about £82 million.
+Historically the Queen received a grant from the government based on 15% of the income from the Crown Estate, but this has gone up to 25% to pay for refurbishments to Buckingham Palace.
+In 2019/20 this will equate to about £82 million.

 Claim 1 of 2